June 10th, 2024

 Multiple therapeutic groups utilize mindfulness strategies, and some programs offer groups specifically intended to allow participants to practice mindfulness and meditation.

-As program participants engage in IOP and PHP programs, it can be difficult to explore the concerns that brought them to treatment.
-A lot of therapeutic work involves considering past experiences, exploring thoughts and feelings, accepting current conditions, and considering adapting behaviors, all of which can increase distress for participants.
+A lot of therapeutic work involves considering past experiences, exploring thoughts and feelings, accepting current conditions, and considering adapting behaviors, all of which can momentarily increase distress.

-Grounding mindfulness strategies are useful to decrease distress levels for participants to help them engage in treatment without becoming dysregulated.
+Grounding mindfulness strategies are useful to decrease distress levels for you and help you engage in treatment without becoming dysregulated.

 In mindful meditation, there is a recognition that it is accessible to all of us.
 Take a moment for yourself to consider your present moment, notice your surroundings–what you can hear, see, smell, taste, and touch.